supermasao/furima-38548/README.md

 ### Association

-- has_many :products
+- has_many :items
-- has_many :purchases
+- has_many :orders

 ## destinations